jrrobison1/llm-writer-workshop/README.md

 ## Optional Configuration
 The different personas in the workshop (editor, agent, writer, and publisher) are created through system prompts, which are defined in `service/service/config/config.toml`.
 You may edit this file to easily use your own prompts instead of the defaults.

+## Motivation
+I made this because I wanted AI to help me write, not write _for_ me.
+I wanted the virtual experience of getting feedback from multiple points of view within the same workshop session.
+And I wanted the ability to receive different points of view—by selecting different models—even for the same persona.

 ## Roadmap
 - Streaming to UI